Xiltalo/Gamebook-engine/README.md

 These funtions are differentiated by letters and a certain syntax.
 For example :
 `D p1 i0 [LEFT] [RIGHT] m1 m2`
 reads text of id 1 with the image 0 and prompts the user for a choice.
-Depending on the choice, the engine reads either module 1 or module 2 next.
+Depending on the choice (left or right), the engine reads either module 1 or module 2 next.

 Alright, let's compile !
 The ideal environment is Linux.
 I made adjustments so that the code can be compiled on Windows, and it works well but it hasn't been tested as extensively as in Linux.